godotengine/godot-docs/classes/class_kinematicbody2d.rst

 ``floor_max_angle`` is the maximum angle (in radians) where a slope is still considered a floor (or a ceiling), rather than a wall.
 The default value equals 45 degrees.

 Returns the movement that remained when the body stopped.
-To get more detailed information about collisions that occured, use :ref:`get_slide_collision<class_KinematicBody2D_get_slide_collision>`.
+To get more detailed information about collisions that occurred, use :ref:`get_slide_collision<class_KinematicBody2D_get_slide_collision>`.

 .. _class_KinematicBody2D_test_move: